Why study Public Health Policy?

 ED POL 602: Proposal Writing and Fundraising Skills for Community-Based Organizations (3 credits)

-ED POL 711: Community Organizing: Collective Action for Social Change (3 credits)
+ED POL 711: Community Change and Engagement Strategies: (3 credits)

 NONPROF 791: Nonprofit Advocacy and Public Policy (3 credits)